-Sauerkraut is thinly sliced cabbage that has become fermented.
-In German the word sauerkraut literally translates to “sour cabbage.”
-This recipe requires very few ingredients as the fermentation process happens naturally when the sugars in the cabbage begin to break down and produce lactic acid.
-Instead of canning cabbage or traditional canned cabbage, you may consider this recipe an alternative.
-Please read the disclaimer at the bottom of this post to see why.
+Sauerkraut is a thinly sliced cabbage that has been fermented.
+In German, the word sauerkraut literally translates to “sour cabbage.”
+This recipe requires very few ingredients as the fermentation process happens naturally once the sugars in the cabbage begin to break down and produce lactic acid.

 What You Need:

 Rinse your cabbage and remove the outer leaves that may have dents or abrasions.

 Starting at the bottom cut each into 4 quarters.
 This makes it a little easier to then remove the inner core of the cabbage and discard.

 Continue to cut the cabbage in thin strips.
 Cut those strips in half as well.